Male Fertility Testing

 - The presence or absence of blood cells

-- Follicle-Stimulating Hormone (FSH): a sex hormone that in males helps maintain adequate sperm production
+- Follicle-Stimulating Hormone (FSH): a sex hormone that in males helps maintain adequate sperm production.
+Normal FSH levels should be in the 5 to 10 mlU/mL range.

-- Luteinizing hormone (LH): a sex hormone that stimulates the production of Testosterone
+- Luteinizing Hormone (LH): a sex hormone that stimulates the production of testosterone.
+A range of 2 to 18 mIU/mL is considered normal.

 - Prolactin: Used to help determine problems related to the pituitary gland and testosterone levels